Marcus Love Naazii Anafu: Education

 He went to Navrongo Senior High School in the Uper East Region of Ghana.

 Career

 After senior high school, he engaged in philanthropy duties with his colleagues in other to alleviate poverty and streetism among the youth in the community.
 He started The Love Foundation in 2017.
 He and his team has visited deprived orphanage such as Jesus Akra, Lilly of the Valley among others.
 The team were engaged in a project called Street Diaries to engage with homeless people and know their plight.
-The Love Foundation is supported through due of members and also donation.
+The Love Foundation is supported through members' dues and also donations.

 Achievement

 He was awarded with The Ambassador Peace Laurel in 2018 by Universal Peace Federation.